Archive-42/march2022-archive/react/interview-questions-js.md

     You need to check browser support for localStorage and sessionStorage before using web storage,

     ```javascript
-    if (typeof Storage !== 'undefined') {
+    if (typeof Storage !== "undefined") {
       // Code for localStorage/sessionStorage.
     } else {
       // Sorry!
 No Web Storage support..
     }
     ```